simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

 pip install "gymnasium[box2d,mujoco,toy_text]"
 ```

-You may need to install Visual C++ 14.0 if you are on windows.
+You may need to install Visual C++ 14.0 if you are on windows before you can install box2d.
+Follow the instructions in the error message if you get one.
+You should download Visual Studio Installer.
+Here are some useful instructions: https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst.

 Gymnasium is the most up-to-date and supported version of Gym that you played with for Homework 1.
 There are a few small differences between Gymnasium and Gym, but they follow the same overall structure and Gym is deprecated so it’s useful to get familiar with Gymnasium.
 Here is a link to documentation that you should skim to remind yourself how interactions with the environment works at a high-level: